salesbook360/hisaabi-kmp/TRANSACTIONS_LIST_STATE_PERSISTENCE_FIX.md

 3. **Navigation Flow**: Navigate between transaction list and transaction detail multiple times - verify no crashes
 4. **Flow Exit**: Navigate to home and back to transactions - verify state is properly reset when exiting the flow
 5. **Rapid Navigation**: Quickly tap the Transactions button multiple times - verify no crashes or duplicate screens

+### Fix 2: Transaction Detail Back Navigation
+6. **System Back Button from Detail**:
+   - Navigate to Transactions List
+   - Tap on any transaction to view details
+   - Press Android system back button
+   - Verify: Should return to Transactions List (not HOME)
+   - Verify: Transactions List state (filters, scroll) is preserved

+### Fix 3: Add Transaction Step 2 Back Navigation
+7. **System Back Button from Step 2**:
+   - Start creating a new transaction
+   - Complete Step 1 and proceed to Step 2
+   - Press Android system back button
+   - Verify: Should return to Step 1 (not close the transaction form)
+   - Verify: Step 1 data (selected party, products) is preserved
+8. **Toolbar Back Button**: Verify toolbar back button still works correctly from Step 2

+## Additional Fixes Applied

+### Fix 2: Transaction Detail Back Navigation (System Back Button)
+**Problem**: When viewing transaction details and pressing the Android system back button, it would navigate to HOME instead of returning to the transactions list.

+**Root Cause**: Direct screen assignment (`currentScreen = AppScreen.TRANSACTION_DETAIL`) instead of using `navigateTo()`, which prevented the navigation stack from being updated properly.

+**Solution**: Updated all transaction navigation points in `App.kt` to use `navigateTo()` function:
+- Transaction click navigation (line ~1159)
+- Add transaction navigation (line ~1163)
+- Edit transaction navigation (lines ~1172-1195)
+- Transaction detail back navigation (line ~1214)

+### Fix 3: Add Transaction Step 2 Back Navigation
+**Problem**: When at Step 2 of adding a transaction and pressing the Android system back button, there would be a flicker and it wouldn't properly navigate to Step 1.
+The toolbar back button worked fine.

+**Root Cause**: The Android system back button was using the navigation stack to go back directly, bypassing the ViewModel's step management logic (`viewModel.goToStep1()`).

+**Solution**: Added `BackHandler` in `AddTransactionStep2Screen.kt` to intercept the system back button and call `viewModel.goToStep1()`, ensuring proper state management.

 ## Files Modified